troygriff/coinflipper/README.md

 # node-js-getting-started

-User inputs what they'd like to have answered for them.
-A coin flips and decides for them.
-Uses native javascript.
+User inputs what they'd like to have answered and a coin flips to make a decision.

 https://coinflipper.herokuapp.com/